agitter/sdrem/README.txt

 Examples of how to run SDREM on a PBS cluster are included.
 The maximum Java heap size must be increased when working with large networks.

 Many intermediate output files are generated during each iteration of SDREM.
-The SDREM executables, code, input files, output produced, and example data are described below:
+The SDREM executables, code, input files, output produced, and example data are described below.
+See FAQ.md for frequently asked questions and their answers.

 ***********************************************